Last updated on December 21st, 2021

 Visit your local Service BC Centres to learn more about your eligibility for MSP.

 Some individuals may be deemed residents and therefore are eligible for MSP.
-Contact us for more information.
+You can contact MSP for more information.

 Generally speaking, if you arrive in Québec from outside Canada, even if you are a Canadian citizen, you will be eligible for the Québec Health Insurance Plan after a waiting period of up to 3 months following your registration.